Year 5 Team: Mr J McCabe (Class Teacher)

 So another great week comes to an end and the weekend awaits.
 See you all on Monday!

-Date: 2nd Mar 2023 @ 9:18pm
+Date: 5th Mar 2024 @ 10:53am

-We also took part in an EXTREME reading activity where the children were tasked with getting a photo of themselves reading in a variety of unusual and wonderful ways.
+On Thursday, we had a tremendous World Book Day!
+The effort put into the children’s creative and varying costumes brought much fun and enjoyment to such a special school day.
+Our activities were wide-ranging and included an EXTREME reading activity where the children were tasked with getting a photo of themselves reading in strange and wonderful ways.
 Such efforts included reading whilst doing a headstand; reading in a tree and reading in a wheelbarrow.
-Many children used their technology skills too in order to ‘Photoshop’ themselves reading on top of mountains, buildings or in outer space.
+Many children also used their technology skills in order to ‘Photoshop’ themselves reading in the ocean or in space.
 We aimed to show how reading can be done anywhere and at any time…well, kind of!

 Our fun certainly didn’t stop there as we took part in a ‘Guess the Book quiz’ from a range of picture clues within the classroom.
 We also took part in a World Book Day class quiz with every question linked to, you guessed it, BOOKS!